-- The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
+- The Board of Directors of the Company is duly constituted with proper balance of Non-Executive Directors and Independent Directors, except during the period 07/11/2022 to 08/02/2023.
+The Company does not have any Executive Director or Managing Director.
 The changes in the composition of the Board of Directors that took place during the year under review were carried out in compliance with the provisions of the Act. - Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed proposal on agenda were sent in advance duly complying with the time limits specified and a system exits for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting. - As per the minutes of the meeting duly recorded and signed by the chairperson, the decisions of the Board were unanimous and no dissenting views have been recorded.